 Step 1: CPR Card

 - If you do not have a card, you can either attain one before the start of the program or pay an additional $50 to certify through our program.
 We certify on the second day of class to better accommodate your schedule.
-You pay over the phone with a credit or debit card.

 Step 2: Application Fee